SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-install-workbench.md

 Also, download the workbench icon font from <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/resources/scion-workbench-icons/fonts/fonts.zip">GitHub</a>, unzip the font files, and place the extracted files in the `assets/fonts` folder.

+Deploying the application in a subdirectory requires the additional steps described [here][link-how-to-configure-icons-if-deploying-app-in-subdirectory].

 </details>

 After completing the above steps, start your application by running `ng serve`.
 Open a browser at http://localhost:4200.
 You should see a blank page.